-- 1 Enter the number of seconds (0 through 9) to delay display of OSCAR after you press <Print Screen>.
-Entering <0> launches OSCAR with no delay. - 2 Click OK.
+1 Enter the number of seconds (0 through 9) to delay display of OSCAR after you press <Print Screen>.

+Entering <0> launches OSCAR with no delay.

+2 Click OK.

 Setting a time to delay display of OSCAR allows you to complete a soft switch.
-To perform a soft switch, see "Soft Switching."
+To perform a soft switch, see "Soft Switching" on page 376.